 Remove accessories and attachments

-Roof racks and baskets, bike racks, storage units and other accessories should be removed from your car as well if you’re able to.
+Roof racks and baskets, bike racks, roof-top storage units, and other accessories should be removed from your car as well if possible.
 Some accessories and modifications can add to your shipping cost, and possibly cause difficulties during transport.

 Final check

-Take these final steps to ensure your car is safe and in good hands before it’s in transit: Document your mileage before and after the shipment, as well as any damage that your car might have had before transport.
-This information is also recorded in the bill of lading (BOL)—be sure to review your BOL closely as it’s one of the most important documents for insurance claims.
+Document your mileage before and after the shipment, as well as any damage that your car might have had before transport.
+This information is also recorded in the bill of lading (BOL) Be sure to review your BOL closely as it’s one of the most important documents for insurance claims.

 The leader in safe and efficient auto transport